-Do not consume more than two ounces of bitter melon, or more than two melons a day.
-Excessive consumption may cause mild abdominal pain or diarrhea.
+Drinking more than 3 ounces of bitter gourd juice may cause mild abdominal pain or diarrhea.
 Diabetics taking hypoglycemic drugs will need to alter the dosage of their drugs if they consume bitter melon on a regular basis.
 Please consult your doctor.

-Pregnant women should avoid taking too much bitter gourd or its juice as it may stimulate the uterus that may lead to preterm labor.
+Pregnant women should avoid taking too much bitter gourd or its juice as it may stimulate the uterus that can lead to preterm labor..